 Assuming you have a co-occurring disorder, we’ll glimpse next at what you can expect from dual diagnosis drug rehab.

 With so many variables in terms of substance use disorders, alcohol addictions, and co-occurring disorders, there is no one-size-fits-all approach to dual diagnosis treatment in Orange County.

 You’ll need a skilled physician to pin down the specifics of your co-occurring disorder, but we can give you a rough idea of what to expect if you seek professional help for dual diagnosis treatment or substance abuse treatment.

 Before anything, you’ll need to detox from alcohol or drugs.
 Detox can be medically-assisted in an inpatient setting, or you could detox in a social setting, either at home or in another suitable environment.

 While it may seem like climbing a mountain at the time, you should be clear that detox represents only the very first step on an ongoing recovery journey.
 Recovery is a process rather than an event.

-Once diagnosed, therapy is crucial to treating dual diagnosis.
+Once diagnosed, therapy is crucial to treating dual diagnoses.

-- Common therapies and treatment options proven effective include:
+- Common therapies and treatment options have proven effective include: